abhidarbey/unidb/README.md

 ## Setup
 Go to the unidb folder directory in the terminal and enter the command
 #### npm install
-install the backend dependencies
+to install the backend dependencies.

 Go to the unidb/client folder directory in the terminal and enter the command
 #### npm install
-install the frontend dependencies
+to install the frontend dependencies.

 ## To view page locally
 Run the following command
-#### npm run dev
+#### npm run unidb

 ### Backend server
 The backend server will be running at port http://localhost:5000